aromanovich/jsl/docs/source/index.rst

 Why?
 Well, JSON schemas, especially large ones, can be tiresome to write.
 The standard is not always intuitive and leaves some places to make a mistake --  for instance, it is easy to mix ``maxItems`` keyword with ``maxLength``, or to forget to set ``additionalProperties`` to false, and so on.
-The syntax is not very concise and large or recursive schema definitions are not easy to comprehend.
+The syntax is not very concise and sometimes schema definitions get clumsy and hard to comprehend.

 The DSL allows you to define a JSON schema in the way similar to how you define a model using an ORM -- using classes and fields and relying on some metaclass magic under the hood.

 It:
-    * makes reading and writing schemas easier
+    * makes reading and writing schemas easier;
-    * makes easier to decompose large schema definitions into smaller readable pieces
+    * makes easier to decompose large schema definitions into smaller readable pieces;
-    * makes schemas extendable using the class inheritance
+    * makes schemas extendable using the class inheritance;
-    * enables the autocomplete feature of your IDE
+    * enables the autocomplete feature of your IDE;
-    * prevents you from making a mistypes in JSON schema keywords (by throwing a RuntimeError)
+    * prevents you from making mistypes in JSON schema keywords (by throwing a RuntimeError);
+    * ...

 Let's take a look at examples.